ProsperChihimba/payment-API/README.md

-# payment API using beem SMS
+# Payment API using Beem SMS
 This is an all-in-one payment API that help’s businesses, developers seeking to accept digital payments from customers willing to pay via card, mobile-money-operators.
 This help’s merchants save time from having to multi-register and undergo legal processes for every mobile money operator.
 It's Stripe for East Africa.

 This API uses Beem SMS API to send text messages to customers who have made a transaction through the API.
 It sends a successfully transaction message or declined transaction message.